halilmengu/camunda-devops-workshop/03 - Lab 3 - Backups/Instructions.md

 Login: minioadmin / minioadmin

-Go to _Access Keys_ -> create one, download created credentials
+Go to _Access Keys_ -> create one with option "Restrict beyond user policy" enabled, download created credentials

 Go to _Buckets_ -> create one, name it `c8-backup`